rholo/atomic-sass/README.md

 - Esquema de colores UI pre establecidos utilizando [Flat UI Colors]
 - Iconografía por defecto [Font Awesome]

+#### Now with custom prefix to all classname
+now you can edit your $prefix variable to add all classname!

 #### Variables SASS

 | variable | descripción | Valor defecto